nuclia/nucliadb/README.md

   <a href="https://discord.gg/W6RKm2Vnhq">Chat</a>
 </h4>

-### Check out our [blog post](https://nuclia.com/blog/first-release/) to grasp what we have been doing for the last months.
+### Check out our [blog post](https://nuclia.com/building-nuclia/first-release/) to grasp what we have been doing for the last months.

 NucliaDB is a distributed search engine built from the ground up to offer high accuracy and semantic search on unstructured data.
-By mere mortals for mere mortals, NucliaDB's architecture is as simple as possible to be scalable and deliver what a NLP Database requires.
+By mere mortals for mere mortals, NucliaDB's architecture is as simple as possible to be scalable and deliver what an NLP Database requires

 NucliaDB is written in Rust and Python and built on top of the mighty [tantivy](https://github.com/quickwit-oss/tantivy) library.
 We designed it to index big datasets and provide multi-teanant suport.

 # Features

-- Store original data, extracted and understanding data on object and blob storage
+- Store original data, extracting and understanding data on object and blob storage
-- Index fields, paragraphs, semantic sentences on index storage
+- Index fields, paragraphs, and semantic sentences on index storage
 - Cloud extraction and understanding with Nuclia Understanding API™
 - Cloud connection to train ML models with Nuclia Learning API™
 - Container security based with Reader, Manager, Writer Roles
 - Resources with multiple fields and metadata
 - Text/HTML/Markdown plain fields support
-- File fields support with direct upload and TUS upload
+- File field support with direct upload and TUS upload
-- Link fields support
+- Link field support
-- Conversation fields support
+- Conversation field support
 - Blocks/Layout field support
 - Eventual consistency transactions based on Nats.io
 - Distributed source of truth with TiKV and Redis support